 Don’t hesitate to ask for help.
 If you need assistance or anticipate you will in the future, here are some places to turn for assistance:

 - TRICARE Debt Collection Assistance Officers.
 TRICARE regional offices can help with resolving health care collection-related issues and are located at military treatment facilities.
 Or visit the Customer Service Community Directory to find a Debt Collection Assistance Officer.

 - Military Aid Societies.
 These nonprofit organizations support each of the services by providing emergency financial assistance in the form of interest-free loans and grants.
 Visit the Army Emergency Relief, Navy-Marine Corps Relief Society, Air Force Aid Society or Coast Guard Mutual Assistance websites for more information.
 Or contact your local Military and Family Support Center for more information about the Military Aid Societies.

 - Social Security Administration.
 Use the Benefit Eligibility Screening Tool to find out if you qualify for benefits from the Social Security Administration.

 Make sure to visit the EFMP & Me tool to create a customized checklist for your family.
 Review the Legal, Estate Planning and Trusts section for more information on future planning.
-Other great resources are episodes 4 and 5 of the season 1 EFMP Podcast Series, which cover legal and long-term financial planning.
+Other great resources are episodes 4 and 5 of the Season One EFMP Podcast Series, which cover legal and long-term financial planning.